Unbounded: Object-Boundary Interaction in Mixed Reality

-\paragraph{Implementation} We did not use occlusion in Meta SDK as before, as we wanted a clear effect of pulling the drawer out of the wall without the blur caused by occlusion.
-Instead, the wall was covered with the Cloak of Invisibility material (Fig.~\ref{fig:materials}).
-Drawer contents were set as its child objects, and the drawer's movement was constrained to horizontal in-out motion with a fixed maximum length.
-The Rubik's cube~\footnote{\url{https://sketchfab.com/3d-models/rubiks-cube-155420e09a124ec3a3bcca0852280672}}, seashell~\footnote{\url{https://sketchfab.com/3d-models/10-amaea-magnifica-893043e1710049a3b87bbd5e5b5f6a04}}, and headphones~\footnote{\url{https://sketchfab.com/3d-models/wireless-headphones-3da4c7788c314b069b42cace0cccede0}} inside the drawer were existing 3D assets (their abstract representations were not all existing assets, which we discuss in the next example).
+To ensure a sharp visual transition without Meta SDK's occlusion blur, we applied a Cloak of Invisibility material (\Cref{fig:materials}b) to the wall.
+This allowed the drawer to appear as if emerging directly from the surface.
+We constrained the drawer's movement to horizontal translation with a fixed maximum extension, setting all contents as child objects.
+The Rubik's cube~\cite{AntijnvanderGun_RubiksCube_2016}, seashell~\cite{NHMWien_AmaeaMagnifica_2016}, and headphones~\cite{Poum_WirelessHeadphones_2018} were existing 3D assets, while their abstract representations were predominantly custom-designed (detailed in the next example).